With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 The most famous ghost is that of Anne Boleyn, the second wife of King Henry VIII, who was executed at the tower.
 Her headless ghost has been seen in the chapel.

-There are said to be at least 12 other spirits including Lady Jane Grey and a number of children in the White Tower.
+At least 12 other spirits, including Lady Jane Grey and some children, are in the White Tower.
 There have also been sightings of a ghostly bear in the Jewel Room.

 Address: Tower of London, London EC3N 4AB